-MUSC 020 JAZZ ENSEMBLE (1) An eighteen-piece ensemble comprised of saxophones, brass, percussion, and guitars.
+MUSC 020 JAZZ ENSEMBLE (1) Corequisite: MUSC 021.
+An eighteen-piece ensemble comprised of saxophones, brass, percussion, and guitars.
 Membership is selected from the Wind Ensemble and/or by audition for interested students, faculty and staff members, alumni, and community musicians.
+Lynchburg College students are required to co-enroll in MUSC 021.